hpc2n/intro-linux/docs/modify.md

 ## Symbolic links

+A symbolic link is a pointer to another file or directory.
 Symbolic links are also called soft links, or just symlinks.
-It is a pointer to another file or directory.

 - It is useful both for ease
     - you avoid using a long path each time you change to a directory, like your project directory